 Currently, snacks are usually produced in the form of packages, in addition to the tubes and boxes influenced by foreign countries.
 Available in handy containers, these best Vietnamese package snacks come in a variety of eye-catching flavors, shapes and colors at affordable prices, starting at $0.2 / pack.
 Popular bim bim brands in Vietnam can be named such as O'star, Oishi, Swing, Toonies, Poca, Slide, Lay's Cheetos, Corn Chip, Flutes, etc.

-Also known as xi muoi, o mai is a snack made from different fruits such as plums, tamarinds, peaches, etc. by the drying method.
+Also known as salted dried fruits, O Mai is a snack made from different fruits such as plums, tamarinds, peaches, etc. by the drying method.
 The fruits used in making o mai must be fresh and delicious, without any worm or bruise.
 After being bought, the fruit would be washed, salted, left outside to dry and steamed.
 Then, to make this Vietnam snack the makers will soak and process (fried or dried) the fruit together with spices such as sugar, salt, ginger, chili, and licorice.

 O mai - Source: Kenh14

-That’s why, depending on the making, o mai can have different tastes, ranging from sweet to sour, but most of the time it’s a combination of sour, salty, spicy, and sweet flavors.
+That’s why, depending on the making, salted/sugared fruits can have different tastes, ranging from sweet to sour, but most of the time it’s a combination of sour, salty, spicy and sweet flavors.
 There are also wet and dried types of o mai, suitable for everyone regardless of preference or age.
-Thanks to its mouthwatering taste and variety, this snack in Vietnam often appears on tea tables and is an indispensable typical Tet food of Vietnamese people.
+Thanks to its mouthwatering taste and variety, this snack in Vietnam often appears on tea tables, and is an indispensable typical Vietnamese Tet food.

 6 - Top Vietnamese snacks: Nem lui

 Nem lui - Source: Internet